cmdoret/master_archive/README.md

 ### Flowchart

-Here is a visual summary of how the pipeline works.
-Rectangles represent operations/programs, diamonds represent data.
-Unlike blue ones, red rectangles are not implemented here.
-This is still WIP.
+Visual summary of how the pipeline works.
+Rectangles show operations/programs, diamonds represent data files.
+Red items are not included in the repository.
+Green fields are completed, yellow fields are still WIP.

 <img src="reports/lab_book/flowchart.png" width="400">